Alexandros-k/appPractise/README.md

 Description of the project

-  this is a jdbc app for allowing medical visitors of a medical company control their visits.its allows them to do the following :
+  This is a jdbc app for allowing medical visitors of a medical company control their visits.its allows them to do the following :

 1. Let a user log in to the system, either as administrator or as medical visitor.